macaulam/PaintingCompositionTool/README.md

-Thanks to Roni Kaufman (https://github.com/ronikaufman) for the starter code, and Marc Vaux for letting me see how he uses software to choose colours for his artworks.
+Thanks to Roni Kaufman (https://github.com/ronikaufman) for the starter code, and Marc Vaux for letting me into his studio to see how he uses software to choose colours for his artworks.